 More about the setting

 In the distant past, humanity held immeasurable power and glory, but no longer.
 In the waning years of the 41st millennium, the game's central faction, the Imperium of Man, is a paranoid, fascist theocratic state which spans the galaxy but is struggling mightily to maintain its grip on its territory.
 Its messiah was laid low by his most beloved son and has been locked up on life support for more than ten millennia, physically dead yet psychically conscious.
 The incomprehensibly vast Ecclesiarchy commits horrible atrocities in his name (but against his philosophy) on an almost-daily basis.
 The Space Marines, capricious, fanatical, genetically engineered Knight Templar Super Soldiers and the Sisters of Battle, equally fanatical, pyromaniacal battle nuns serve as the Imperium's special forces, while the Imperial Guard, its trillions-strong regular army, takes disregard for human life to new and interesting extremes.
 A futuristic Inquisition ruthlessly hunts down anyone with even the slightest taint of the heretic, the mutant, or the alien, even going as far as destroying entire planets, just to be sure.
 Science and technology have scarcely progressed for ten thousand years, partly because they are treated with fear, ignorance and magical superstition, and partly because the Adeptus Mechanicus, the secretive, deranged machine cult that maintains the Imperium's technological base, by and large sees innovation as blasphemy against the wisdom of the ancients.
 The Warp, the Imperium's only means of Faster-Than-Light Travel, carries with it a good chance of being ripped apart by daemons in more ways than one, and the souls of psychic humans are consumed in the thousands per day to not only power the Astronomican, the psychic navigation aid used to negotiate Warpspace, but to fuel the Emperor's life support mechanism.The problem is, as bad as the Imperium is, all the other major factions are just as bad, and in many cases far worse.
 The Eldar, an ancient, mysterious and manipulative race hovering near extinction, contrive wars that see billions from other species dead so that mere thousands of their own may survive, while their depraved cousins, the Dark Eldar, happily perpetuate mass slaughter and Cold-Blooded Torture to stave off the eternal punishment looming over their entire species.
 The Tyranids, a mysterious, ever-hungering extra-galactic race guided by a malevolent Hive Mind, are rampaging across the galaxy, consuming planets' biospheres to evolve and become stronger.
 The Necrons, The Remnant of an ancient alien civilization transformed into vast legions of incredibly advanced, undying, living metal warriors, are awakening after millions of years of slumber to reclaim a galaxy they see as rightfully theirs and scour away the taint of organic life.
 The Orks, a genetically-engineered warrior species who infest every corner of the galaxy, cheerfully kill anything and anyone they come across — including each other, if nothing better presents itself — because it's literally hard-wired into their genetic code to do so... and because it's fun.
-The Tau, a comparatively small and young race with an insurgent cross-species empire on the galaxy's fringe, readily seek new allies through diplomacy, but are reputed to absorb those who refuse through orbital bombardment, concentration camps and possibly mind control, all to further their philosophy of the "Greater Good".
-The common foe of all is the forces of Chaos, which lives and thrives in the Warp, corrupts all it touches, is the root cause of much of the setting's darkness and is known for light years-wide holes in reality through which countless daemons and corrupted daemon-powered Super Soldiers periodically emerge to attempt to bring the universe to further ruin, the most recent of which now stretches across the entire galaxy and has split the Imperium in two.
+The T'au, a comparatively small and young race with an insurgent cross-species empire on the galaxy's fringe, readily seek new allies through diplomacy, but are reputed to absorb those who refuse through orbital bombardment, concentration camps and possibly mind control, all to further their philosophy of the "Greater Good".
+The common foe of all is the forces of Chaos, which lives and thrives in the Warp, corrupts all it touches, is the root cause of much of the setting's darkness and is known for holes in reality through which countless daemons and corrupted daemon-powered Super Soldiers periodically emerge to attempt to bring the universe to further ruin, the most recent of which now stretches across the entire galaxy and has split the Imperium in two.

 How the game is played